thegricean/LINGUIST245B/setup/submiterator_tutorial.md

 9. When you’re absolutely certain that your experiment runs and that you’re recording all the information you need for your analyses, load sufficient funds onto your MTurk requester account (remember there’s a 20% amazon fee).
 Open `example.config` and change `liveHIT` to `yes`.
 Make sure `numberofassignment` is set to the total number of participants you want to run.

-10. In terminal, from your `mturk` folder type `python supersubmiterator.py posthit example`.
+10. In terminal, from your `mturk` folder type `python3 supersubmiterator.py posthit example`.

 11. Open <https://manage-hits-individually.s3.amazonaws.com/v4.0/index.html#/credentials> in your browser and put in your MTurk access key and MTurk secret key and select `Production`.
 You can see how many people completed your experiment and kill your HIT from this link.

     <img src="img/manage_hit.png" width="400"/>

-9. When all participants completed your experiment, run the getresults command (`python supersubmiterator.py getresults example`).
+9. When all participants completed your experiment, run the getresults command (`python3 supersubmiterator.py getresults example`).

 10. Copy and paste the `example-subject_information.csv` and `example-trials.csv` files in `my_project/analysis/01_experiment/data` because you want to be able to push these files to GitHub.